Looking for the best gaming mouse? This is a complete list of all the best mice a gamer can buy in 2018. Tested and reviewed by our gaming team.

 The Asus ROG Gladius II might not be a designated MMO, MOBA or FPS mouse but it performs very well in every genre of gaming regardless.
-The Swappable switches are one of its most attractive qualities with the OMRON switches provided offering a different feel (or click resistances) in addition to being extremely durable too.
+The Swappable switches are one of its most attractive qualities with the OMRON switches provided offering a different feel (or click resistances) in addition to being incredibly durable too.
 FPS players will quite like this option I feel.
 Performance wise it is quite good.
-The sensitivity is great and probably just shy of the g403.
+The sensitivity is high-end and probably just shy of the G403.

-The Gladius II has a good optical sensor and a designated DPI target button which aids the sniping process or speeds it up when you scroll.
+The Gladius II has an excellent optical sensor and a designated DPI target button which aids the sniping processor speeds it up when you scroll.
 This is quite a nice feature.
 The DPI target button allows you to instantly move between high and low speeds which are the mouse main selling point and ASUS do a good job of executing this feature well.
 You get 2 USB cables of different lengths which can be used interchangeably based on your setup.
-This is a neat feature for some but for me personally didn’t make much of a difference as I never usually have trouble tucking my mouse away when I am done gaming.
+This is a neat feature for some, but for me, it didn’t make much of a difference as I never usually have trouble tucking my mouse away when I am done gaming.

 The price is the major sticking point with this mouse for me personally.
 Since its price class is above all the others on this list which makes it a tough sell especially when you factor in that it has no programmable keys.
-The swappable switches ensure excellent durability so this would be an awesome choice if you are a beginner starting your esports adventure or need a backup that won’t fail you for a long time.
+The swappable switches ensure excellent durability, so this would be a formidable choice if you are a beginner starting your esports adventure or need a backup that won’t fail you for a long time.